-Proof-of-Stake promises to be more scalable since it has a ‘lighter’ architecture by not needing as much of the computational power that Proof-of-Work needs.
+Proof-of-Stake coins are intended to be more scalable, since they have a ‘lighter’ architecture not needing as much of the computational power that Proof-of-Work cryptos need.
 This means that more of the power can be allocated to things like the transaction speed for there to be more action in the network without it being clogged.
 This would make blockchain projects more scalable since the network would be faster to support more projects on the ecosystem.

 On the other hand, PoS systems arise major concerns about supply centralization, conflict resolution in case of a fork, and other security trade-offs.
 Regardless of the hype, we are yet to witness a fully-functioning Proof-of-Stake system implemented on a large scale and high capital protocol.

 Although promising to take blockchain technology to another level, Proof-of-Stake is in its infancy.
 There have not been many examples of widespread decentralized applications or cryptocurrencies that are totally dedicated to the use of Proof-of-Stake.
 Once years of testing and practical implementation have come to pass, we may look at Proof-of-Stake and suggest possible improvements to each projects’ architecture.
 As of right now, PoS carries the hopes of an army of cryptocurrency enthusiasts who see it as a beacon of hope for the future of blockchain technology.